jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "A Study on the Anthropomorphization of Animated Characters Using Text-to-Image Generative AI", KCI, TBD

-- **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, UnderReview

 - **J. Si** and S. Kim, "Generative Model for Raindrop Removal with Dual-Stage Generator and Edge Detection Operator-Based Loss", KCI, TBD

 - **J. Si**, H. Lee, and S. Kim, "Super-Resolution of Infrared Image via Edge and Bicubic Information Fusion based on Multi-Stage Network", KCI, TBD

-- **J. Si**, S. An, and S. Kim, "A Study on the Feasibility of Dehazing Techniques for Defect Detection in Manufacturing Images", International Conference, TBD
+- **J. Si**, J. Lee, and S. Kim, "A Study on the Feasibility of Dehazing for Defect Detection in Manufacturing Images Inspection System", International Conference, TBD

 </br>

 :book: Publication

+- **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", Journal of Korean Institute of Information Technology(JKIIT), Vol. 24, No. 2, Feb.
+2026.

-- **J. Si** and S. Kim,"SHARK: Single Image Rain Streak Removal Using Harris Corner Loss and R-CBAM Network", Circuits, Systems, and Signal Processing, Dec.
+- **J. Si** and S. Kim, "SHARK: Single Image Rain Streak Removal Using Harris Corner Loss and R-CBAM Network", Circuits, Systems, and Signal Processing, Dec.
 2025.
 (SCIE, IF(2024): 2.0)

 - **J. Si** and S. Kim, "GRooUV: Surface Defect Detection with Gabor Filter Using Reconstruction-Based Blurring U-Net–ViT", The International Journal of Advanced Manufacturing Technology, Nov.
 2025.
 (SCIE, IF(2024): 3.1)